 - Research current trends for fixtures.
 This can be one of your smartest updates.
 Lighting, faucets and hardware can be inexpensively updated if you shop carefully.
 Look online or shop home goods sources like Habit for Humanity Re/Store or other recycling yards.
 Find a killer chandelier at a killer price and then copy that metal finish to add the finishing touches throughout your home.
 Hardware is the jewelry of a home.
 It can add the look of an custom personal touch to your make under.

 - Keep wall and floor surface textures consistent when possible.
 The occasional brick or shiplap wall is the exception of course.
-But when possible unify wall and flooring to create the feeling of space.
+But when possible, keep wall colors and flooring material consistent throughout the home.
 Wood flooring throughout except in bathrooms is acceptable.
 In the US, wall to wall carpet in bedrooms is considered the norm.
-Research what is prevalent in the neighborhood you’re selling in to help you make wise choices.
+Research what’s common in your neighborhood to make wise choices.
 If you’re in a downtown area where older homes or lofts prevail, then by all means continue hardwoods into bedrooms.
-Wood floors never go out of style, only stain color and width of plank change.
+Wood floors never go out of style, only stain color and width of plank do.

-- Don’t underestimate a crisp white trim to pick out a light neutral wall.
+- Don’t underestimate how a crisp white trim can make a light neutral wall sing.
 Trim molding is another finishing touch that adds tons of perceived value.
 Typically it shines in older historic homes or ones pretending to be.
 If you want to increase the illusion of character, carefully selected trim is an inexpensive upgrade.

 - Grouping similar items is the key to creating impact and visual harmony.
 Reducing visual clutter is the goal.
 The trick is to group your collections whilst leaving lots of open space around them.
 Works particularly well on bookcases, mantels and open cupboards.

-- Although it’s common to live in a home where a room has multiple functions, once it becomes a “for sale” property, rooms need to show a specific use or buyers get confused.
+- When you live in a home your rooms can have multiple functions.
+But once it becomes a “for sale” property, rooms need to show a specific use or buyers get confused.
 Home offices are a good example.
 Squeezing a desk into a bedroom with a bed may give the impression there’s no room for a dedicated office space.
 With so many buyers and renters working from home, making it clear where an office can be set up is key.

 - Window treatments age a home faster than shag carpet.
 Heavy window treatments accompanied by swags or tiebacks block light and overpower a room.
 The trend is simple panels and rods mounted above the window or door.
 Use the rule of thirds and install the rod up from the top of the window by a third, two thirds or all the way to where the wall meets the ceiling.
 Although it’s not essential to “dress” the windows with new drapery or window treatments, taking down old dated styles is a must.